TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/alternate_project.md

 * At the end of each player's turn the program will:
   * check if that player has won using the check_winner function.
   * print the updated game board using the print_gameboard function.
-* If there are no more spots open and nobody has won the game, the program will print `Tie game!`.
+* If there are no more spots open and nobody has won the game, the program will print 'Tie game!'.
 Check this using the check_tied function.
 * After the game is over, prompt the players if they would like to play again or quit.

-## Challenge
+### Challenge

 * Going first is a big advantage in this game.
 Modify your game loop so that if the users indicate they want to play again, the players swap who goes first.
 The players should keep their symbol ('X' or 'O') but the symbol that goes first should swap.
 Every time the players replay the game, the player who goes first should swap.

+* Instead of a single game, some players may want to play a best-of-5 or best-of-7 series.
+In such an event, players repeatedly play the game until one player has won a majority of the games in the series.
+Before the first game is played, prompt the players for the best-of series they want to play.
+Remember you don't need to play unnecessary games.
+If 'X' wins the first 3 games in a best-of-5, the last two games don't need to be played.
+You should still prompt the player's to see if they want to play again (that is, play a new series of games).

+## Super Challenge

+The super challenge will require knowledge that has not been taught yet.
+You will need to do additional research on your own.
+Good luck!

 * Modify the gameloop so that instead of two human players, either (or both) of the players can be computers.
 The computer's names can be some variation on "Computer 1".
 Modify the make_move function so that computer can make an automatic selection.
 To begin, simply have the computer randomly select an available empty space for their move.

-## Super Challenge

-The super challenge will require knowledge that has not been taught yet.
-You will need to do additional research on your own.
-Good luck!

 * Continue to build on the above challenge by giving the computer some basic game logic.
 If the other player is about to win (ie: they have two in a row), then the computer should always select the blocking move.
-What can of logic can you give the computer for its turn if it doesn't have to make a blocking move?
+What kind of logic can you give the computer for its turn if it doesn't have to make a blocking move?

 ## Solution